wealthkernel/api-documentation-guides/docs/due-diligence/Basics.md

     Submitted --> Rejected
 ```

-When a due diligence update is created, it stays as `Pending`.
+When a due diligence update is sent, it stays as `Pending`.
 Note that it is only possible to add evidence to a due diligence update in this state.
 After submitting the update, it will be automatically completed.
 However, the update could be rejected under certain circumstances, for example, when the provided `PartyId` does not exist.

 The diagram below shows a typical workflow of a due diligence update.